nirajno1/device-allocation/README.md

 # Device-allocation
-This is spring-boot application for demo purpose only.
+This is a spring-boot application for demo purpose only.

-It uses H2 in memory db to persist data and RabbitMQ to pust notifications.
+It uses H2 in memory db to persist data and RabbitMQ to push notifications.

 It has 3 services:
 1. Health : This is to check if service is up and running, everything is fine, it will return ok response.